 In the last decade, Newcastle has transformed itself into one of Europe‘s most exciting places, and for four consecutive years, it was voted the nation’s favourite English city break destination in The Guardian/Observer Travel Awards.
 It also has a number of ‘claims to fame’, including being the place where Earl Gray tea first originated, having the first street to be lit by electricity (Mosley Street) and being the city where the Beatles’ classic ‘She Loves You’ was composed.
 A mix of world-class events and attractions, coupled with the city’s facilities, shopping, nightlife and of course contracting opportunities, make Newcastle one of the greatest places in the UK to live and work.

 On the commercial side, Newcastle’s growth over the last decade or so has largely been thanks to its success in attracting large companies to the region.
-This, in turn, has attracted more workers – both permanent and contract based – and so led to greater community development and regeneration.
-Major industries include government, both local and central, IT and telecoms, finance and banking and construction.
-Large organisations with their head offices or decision-making management in Newcastle include:
+This, in turn, has attracted more workers – both permanent and contract-based – and so led to greater community development and regeneration.

 The Go-Ahead Group – one of the UK’s leading providers of quality public transport, carrying almost one billion passengers per year and employing around 25,000 people.
 The company operates many well-known travel brands including Go North East, London Midland, Gatwick Express, Meteor, Southern and MetroBus.